-So you’ve applied to NALCAP.
-It’s January or February, and you’re asking yourself, what now?
+If you’re reading this, I assume you’ve applied to NALCAP.
+It’s January or February, and you’re asking yourself, when will I get my placement, and what now?
+You should start applying for your NALCAP visa ASAP.

 Sure you could just wait until you get your acceptance to start the process, but if you’ve got a pretty good inscrita number (the lower the number the better), that’s good odds you’ll get a spot (they don’t deny many people ever) and you should get started on your visa ASAP.